-Anything that enables women to have more confidence in their bodies is vital in these days of hi-tech living and hi-tech birth.
+Anything that enables women to have more confidence in their bodies is vital in these days of high-tech living and high-tech birth.
 There is now an increasing acceptance of complementary therapies in midwifery.
-Yet the number of ultrasound scans, other forms of screening and cesareans continues to rise.
-As the "birth machine" (Marsden Wagner) continues to grow, so do we also need to keep developing support for women simply to enable them to connect with their own bodies and their own wisdom.
+Yet the number of ultrasound scans, other forms of screening, and cesareans continues to rise.
+As the “birth machine” (Marsden Wagner) continues to grow, we also need to keep developing support for women simply to enable them to connect with their own bodies and their own wisdom.

 As a shiatsu practitioner and childbirth educator, I feel that shiatsu offers one form of that support.
-In some parts of the world it has become relatively popular and well known as a form of healing through touch based on the meridian system-"acupuncture without needles."
-In other places, people still think of the Shitsu dog!
+In some parts of the world it has become relatively popular and well known as a form of healing through touch based on the meridian system—“acupuncture without needles.”
+In other places, people still think of the shih tzu dog!
 As far as midwifery practice and birth support goes, it is relatively unknown and certainly extremely underused as a tool in supporting women and their families.
-Many midwives have embraced massage and aromatherapy into their practices, but shiatsu has not really caught on in the same kind of way.
-I feel this is a shame, since it has so much to offer that is different from and complementary to other forms of massage.
+Many midwives have embraced massage and aromatherapy in their practices, but shiatsu has not really caught on in the same kind of way.
+I think this is a shame, because it has so much to offer that is different from and complementary to other forms of massage.

 What is Shiatsu?